markedjs/marked/test/in.md

 For example, both markdown.js and showdown code blocks in lists wrong.
 They're also completely [inconsistent][test] with regards to paragraphs in list items.

-A link
+A link.
+Not anymore.

-<aside>this will make me fail the test because
+<aside>This will make me fail the test because
 markdown.js doesnt acknowledge arbitrary html blocks =/</aside>

 * List Item 1